jprante/elasticsearch-jdbc/README.md

 `scale` -  the precision of parsing numeric values

-`ignore_null` - if NULL values should be ignored when constructing JSON documents.
+`ignore_null_values` - if NULL values should be ignored when constructing JSON documents.
 Default is `false`

 `autocommit` -  `true` if each statement should be automatically executed.
 Default is `false`